just-the-docs/just-the-docs/peopleops/DISCIPLINARY_ACTIONS.md

 ### Employee Rights

 During the disciplinary process, employees have the right to:
-  - Be informed of the specific allegations against them.

   - Present their side of the story and provide any relevant evidence.
   - Have a representative present during meetings related to the disciplinary action.